vEnhance/1802/src/ftcgreen.typ

     then work integrals are extremely easy to calculate: just compute $f("ending point")-f("starting point")$.
-  - If you don't know the potential function $f$, use the methods in @sec-antigrad to find it.
+  - If you don't know the potential function $f$, use the methods in @ch-antigrad to find it.
   - If the starting point and ending point are the same you don't even need to find $f$.
     The work integral is always $0$.
 ]

 Let's see this concretely with a conservative vector field.
 We'll use $ bf(F) (x , y) = vec(2 x + 1, 3 y) $
-which, if we follow the recipe from @sec-antigrad, we can recover the $f$ such that $bf(F) = nabla f$:
+which, if we follow the recipe from @ch-antigrad, we can recover the $f$ such that $bf(F) = nabla f$:
 $ f(x,y) = x^2 + x + 3 / 2 y^2. $
 Thus, now that $f$ is known, line integrals are trivial to compute: